The paradox of the compositionality of natural language: a neural machine translation case study: Experiments and results

 \subsubsection{Results}

-In Figure~\ref{fig:global_compositionality}, we visualise the results per data type, again for three training dataset sizes.\footnote{Appendix~\ref{ap:global_compositionality} further details numerical results per idiom.} For all evaluation data types and all training set sizes three phases can be identified: 1) Initially the translations do not contain the idiom's keyword; not because the idiom's meaning is paraphrased in the translation, but because the translations consist of high-frequency words in the target language only.
-2) Afterwards, overgeneralisation peaks: the model emits a very literal -- and potentially, compositional -- translation of the idiom.
-3) Eventually, the model starts to memorise the idiom's translation.
-This is in line with the results of \citet{hupkes2020compositionality}, who created the artificial counterpart of exceptions to rules, as well as earlier results presented in the past tense debate by -- among others -- \citet{rumelhart1986learning}.
+In Figure~\ref{fig:global_compositionality}, we report our results.\footnote{Note that epochs consist of different numbers of samples: 1M, 8.6M and 69M for small, medium and full.
+Appendix~\ref{ap:global_compositionality} further details numerical results per idiom.} For all evaluation data types and all training set sizes, three phases can be identified.
+Initially, the translations do not contain the idiom's keyword, not because the idiom's meaning is paraphrased in the translation, but because the translations consist of high-frequency words in the target language only.
+Afterwards, overgeneralisation peaks: the model emits a very literal translation of the idiom.
+Finally, the model starts to memorise the idiom's translation.
+This is in accordance with results from \citet{hupkes2020compositionality}, and earlier results presented in the past tense debate by -- among others -- \citet{rumelhart1986learning}.

-Although the height of the overgeneralisation peak is similar across evaluation data types and training set sizes, overgeneralisation is more prominent in converged models trained on smaller datasets than it is in models trained on the full corpus.\footnote{Convergence is based on the BLEU scores for validation data.
-When training models for longer, this could further change the overgeneralisation observed.} In addition to training set size, the type of evaluation data used also matters, since there is more overgeneralisation for synthetic and semi-natural data compared to natural data, stressing the impact of the context in which an idiom is embedded.
-The extreme case of a context unsupportive of an idiomatic interpretation is a sequence of random words; to evaluate the hypothesis that this yields local translations, we surround the idioms with ten random words.
-The results (see Appendix~\ref{ap:global_compositionality}, Table~\ref{tab:overgeneralisation_appendix}) indicate that, indeed, when the context provides no support at all for a global interpretation, the model provides a local translation for nearly all idioms.
+Although the height of the overgeneralisation peak is similar across evaluation data types and training set sizes, overgeneralisation is more prominent in converged models trained on smaller datasets than it is in models trained on the full corpus.\footnote{Convergence is based on BLEU scores for validation data.} In addition to training dataset size, the type of evaluation data used also matters: there is more overgeneralisation for synthetic and semi-natural data compared to natural data, stressing the impact of the context in which an idiom is embedded.
+The extreme case of a context unsupportive of an idiomatic interpretation is a sequence of random words.
+To evaluate the hypothesis that this yields local translations, we surround the idioms with ten random words.
+The results (Appendix~\ref{ap:global_compositionality}, Table~\ref{tab:overgeneralisation_appendix}) indicate that, indeed, when the context provides no support at all for a global interpretation, the model provides a local translation for nearly all idioms.
+Overall, the results of this test provide an interesting contrast with our substitutivity and systematicity results: where in those tests, we saw processing that was \emph{less local} than we expected, here, the behaviour shown by the models is instead \emph{not global enough}.